A high end wine available under $20 thanks to Costco. The Kirkland Signature Chateauneuf-du-Pape!

 The Kirkland Signature Chateauneuf-du-Pape is available for $19.99 exclusively at Costco.
 It is imported by Misa Import.

 This Chateauneuf-du-Pape, created by thirs generation winemaker, Guillaume Gonnet, unites the four terroirs of Chateauneuf-du-Pape; river stones, limestones, clay and sand.
 The 2018 vintage includes spicy red fruit, cherries, licorice and dark chocolate notes with perfectly round, integrated tannins.
 It finishes with a long, elegant note of dark berries.

 Today’s Costco pick is a wine we’ve covered and recommended several times, but with this latest vintage Costco has changed the producer.
 The wine was previously made by Domaine de Nalys, which was even displayed on the front label.
 That has now been replaced with “Cuvee du Terroir des Papes” and the back label indicates the new winemaker, Guillaume Gonnet, who makes a number of wines under his own label, including several from CdP.

 Let’s check out how this one compares.

-The 2015 Kirkland Signature Chateauneuf-du-Pape offers a rare treat to drink a wine from the renowned Chateauneuf-du-Pape region for less than $20.
-It begins with an excellent aroma full of red and black currant, red cherry, licorice, nicely integrated spice and some nice floral and herb notes.
+The 2018 Kirkland Signature Chateauneuf-du-Pape offers a rare treat to drink a wine from the renowned Chateauneuf-du-Pape region for less than $20.
+It begins with an exuberant aroma full of red and black currant, red cherry, licorice, nicely integrated spice, some nice touches of flowers and herbs and a hint of a meaty note.
 Tasting the smooth, medium-bodied wine shows that it has good complexity.
 After a couple hour decant blackberry, black cherry, leather, licorice and spice all combine seamlessly in your mouth.
 A nice earthy streak mid-palate leads into the dry, spicy finish.